partypu/ScorpPasswordVault/README.md

-# ScorpDB
+# ScorpPasswordVault

-simpel and easy database for small and pro,for password to binary to ecrypted aes file storage..
+simpel and easy database for small and pro,for password to binary[ecrypted with 256bit  password..]